Looking after your mental health and wellbeing

 Wellbeing of vulnerable people

-The government's shielding guidance comes to an end on 31 July and this could bring big changes to daily life for the many people told to stay indoors to protect themselves from the virus.
+The government's shielding guidance ended on 31 July and this could have brought big changes to daily life for the many people told to stay indoors to protect themselves from the virus.

 The government has also updated their advice for shielded people.